-BA (Hons) Advertising students go on enjoy brilliant careers as creatives, planners, account executives and digital media content creators in world leading advertising agencies, media communications and production companies.
-Young Lions.
-D&AD UK.
-The One Show New York.
-Our students have won competitions across the world.
-Gain the essential skills you'll need and develop your creative thinking on this multi-award winning course that gets you set to work at the centre of this fast-paced world.
+BA (Hons) Advertising students go on to enjoy brilliant careers as creative's, planners, account executives and digital media content creators in world-leading advertising agencies, communications companies and digital production organisations.
+Our students have won competitions across the world from D&AD to The One Show New York.
+Gain the essential skills you'll need and develop your creative thinking on this multi-award winning course that gets you primed for work at the centre of this fast-paced industry.

 London College of Communication